 The Direct Aid Program (DAP) is a flexible small grants program funded by the Australian Government through the Department of Foreign Affairs and Trade.
 The aim of the DAP is to advance developmental objectives and address humanitarian hardship in developing countries.
-DAP is administered through Australia's overseas diplomatic posts on an annual (1 July - 30 June financial year) basis.
+DAP is administered through Australia's overseas diplomatic posts on an annual basis.

-The Australian High Commission is pleased to invite individuals, community groups, local NGOs, academic institutions, research bodies, libraries, museums, sports organisations or any other organizations engaged in development activities in Bangladesh to submit project proposals for funding under its Direct Aid Program for the year 2017-18.
+The Australian High Commission is pleased to invite community groups, NGOs, academic institutions, research bodies, libraries, museums, sports organisations or any other organizations engaged in development activities in Bangladesh to submit project proposals for funding under its Direct Aid Program for the year 2018-19.

 Please read Direct Aid Program: Bangladesh Guidelines below to find out more about the eligibility criteria, funding arrangements and application procedures.

 Projects are expected to be self-sustainable and oriented towards self-help.
 Submissions should demonstrate a commitment on the part of the local authorities and/or people who will be the beneficiaries to implement the activities and sustain them.
 Projects that will offer direct and immediate benefits to target groups will be given preference.